1972 Pacific hurricane season: Tropical Storm Iva

 South of Salina Cruz, a tropical depression formed on September 14.
 It paralleled the coast of Mexico until it strengthened into a tropical storm on September 16.
 Iva spent three days barely moving.
 On August 19, Iva got caught in the trade winds, headed westwards out to sea, and promptly weakened into a depression.
 By September 22 it was just a mass of clouds.
 Iva did not come near land and had no appreciable impact.

 Tropical Storm June

 A northwestward-moving disturbance in the Intertropical Convergence Zone developed into a tropical depression on September 24 and a storm two days later.
 It never strengthened much, and rapidly weakened on September 28.
 Tropical Storm June passed southwest of Johnston Island on September 27, but was too feeble to cause damage, only bringing gusty breezes and some rain.

-Unnamed tropical depression
+Unnumbered tropical depression

 A tropical depression formed September 28 east of the Hawaiian Islands.
 It headed towards the archipelago and dissipated on the afternoon of October 3.
 Later that day, its remnants dumped up to 10.5 in of rain on the mountains of the Big Island.